agiacalone/cecs-326-reading-processes_and_threads/README.md

     Each employee can be regarded as a communicating sequential process.
 What form of interprocess communication do they use?
 Relate this model to processes in UNIX.

 7. Five jobs are waiting to be run.
-Their expected run times are 9, 6, 3, 5, and x.
+Their expected run times are `9`, `6`, `3`, `5`, and `x`.
 In what order should they be run to minimize average response time?
 (Your answer will depend on x).

 8. The aging algorithm with a = 1/2 is being used to predict run times.
-The previous four runs, from oldest to most recent, are 40, 20, 40, and 15 msec.
+The previous four runs, from oldest to most recent, are `40`, `20`, `40`, and `15` msec.
 What is the prediction of the next time?
 Explain.

 9. In the dining philosophers problem, let the following protocol be used: An even-numbered philosopher always picks up his left fork before picking up his right fork; an odd-numbered philosopher always picks up his right fork before picking up his left fork.
 Will this protocol guarantee deadlock-free operation?
 Why or why not?